Fundamental Limits of Quantum Sensors for Gravitational Wave Detection

-The fundamental reason for this dramatic difference is the noise architecture.
-Ground-based detectors operating at high power ($\sim$750~kW in Advanced LIGO, $\sim$3~MW in ET-HF) make quantum noise the dominant limitation at high frequencies.
-LISA operates with $\sim$700~pW received power after the $\sim 10^{10}$ beam divergence loss over 2.5~Gm, making shot noise a minor OMS contributor.
-The same quantum technology---squeezed vacuum---provides $\mathcal{E} = 1.8$--$2.4$ at high frequencies for ground-based detectors but only $\mathcal{E} = 1.04$ for LISA.
-Frequency-dependent squeezing, now operational in LIGO with demonstrated sub-standard-quantum-limit performance~\cite{Jia2024}, extends this enhancement to lower frequencies: broadband quantum enhancement is transformative precisely because $\beta_{\mathrm{quantum}} \sim 0.85$--$0.95$ in the high-frequency noise architecture.
-The reach of quantum technology is constrained primarily by the detector's noise architecture, which sets the ceiling; the quantum sensor's performance determines the enhancement achieved within that ceiling.
+The physical root of this difference is the received optical power.
+Ground-based detectors operate at high power ($\sim$750~kW in Advanced LIGO, $\sim$3~MW in ET-HF), making quantum noise the dominant limitation at high frequencies; LISA receives only $\sim$700~pW after the $\sim 10^{10}$ beam-divergence loss over 2.5~Gm, so shot noise is a minor OMS contributor.
+This power difference, not the squeezing technology, is what places ground-based detectors and LISA in opposite noise-architecture regimes.

 \emph{The Einstein Telescope xylophone design.} The Einstein Telescope~\cite{ET2010,Hild2010} provides a particularly instructive application of the noise architecture framework.
 Rather than building a single broadband instrument, ET adopts a xylophone configuration: two co-located interferometers optimized for complementary frequency bands~\cite{Hild2010}.
 ET-HF (room temperature, 3~MW circulating power, $f = 30$~Hz--10~kHz) operates in the high-$\beta$ regime where quantum noise dominates; it is an upgraded second-generation interferometer with 10~km arms and a 10~dB squeezing target.
 ET-LF (cryogenic at 10--20~K, silicon test masses, only 18~kW circulating power, $f = 2$--30~Hz) operates in a fundamentally different noise regime.
 At frequencies of 3--10~Hz where ET-LF achieves peak sensitivity, the noise budget is dominated by Newtonian noise (gravity gradient fluctuations from seismic density waves) and residual suspension thermal noise---both classical in origin and not addressable through quantum enhancement.
 The low circulating power was chosen precisely to suppress quantum radiation pressure noise at these frequencies, but it also renders shot noise subdominant.
 The quantum-accessible noise fraction for ET-LF is therefore small, $\beta_{\mathrm{quantum}} \sim 0.1$--$0.2$, giving $\mathcal{E}_{\mathrm{max}} \sim 1.05$--$1.12$---comparable to LISA rather than to ET-HF [see Ref.~\cite{Korobko2025} for a detailed analysis of quantum noise sources in ET].